-Mayawati 'unfit' for public life, says Arun Jaitley
+Mayawati 'unfit' for public life: Arun Jaitley after attack on PM Modi

 New Delhi, May 13: Slamming Bahujan SAmaj Party (BSP) Supremo Mayawati for her personal comments against PM Modi, Union minister Arun Jaitley on Monday said that she was "unfit" for public life.